intel/CPU-Manager-for-Kubernetes/docs/cli.md

  `isolcpus=0,1` will result in two stranded cpus where data and control containers may or may not land.
 In this case, CMK will emit warnings such as `WARNING:root:Physical core 1 is partially isolated`.

-Similarily, even fully isolated cores in excess of the number of dataplane plus controlplane cores will be stranded i.e. CMK will not assign any left over isolated cores to the infra pool.
-In this case, CMK will emit warnings such as `WARNING:root:Not all isolated cores will be used by data and controlplane.`.
+Similarily, even fully isolated cores in excess of the number of exclusive plus shared cores will be stranded i.e. CMK will not assign any left over isolated cores to the infra pool.
+In this case, CMK will emit warnings such as `WARNING:root:Not all isolated cores will be used by data and shared pools.`.

 **Args:**